-The capacities for learning and memory are behind the most remarkable achievements of humankind.
-For the individual, these abilities are of great importance for well-being and health throughout life.
-The aims of our research are therefore to discover the principal forces that govern human learning and to chart the origins of individual differences in learning in the context of lifespan development.
+Learning is the process behind the most remarkable achievements of humankind.
+For the individual, learning is of great importance for wellbeing and health throughout life.
+The aims of our research are therefore to discover the principal forces that govern human learning and to chart the origins of individual differences in learning in older age against the backdrop of early development.
 Ultimately, we hope that the knowledge we gain will help humans to learn more successfully throughout life.

 Learning in lifespan development